eugenekolo/watson-perl/README.md

 If no RC file exists, default RC file will be created List elements are space separated

-   -d, --dirs                   list of directories to search in -f, --files                  list of files to search in -h, --help                   print help
+   -d, --dirs                   list of directories to search in, default: current dir -f, --files                  list of files to search in -h, --help                   print help
-   -i, --ignore                 list of files, directories, or types to ignore -p, --parse-depth            depth to recursively parse directories -r, --remote                 list / create tokens for Bitbucket/Github -t, --tags                   list of tags to search for -v, --version                print watson version and info
+   -i, --ignore                 list of files, directories, or types to ignore -p, --parse-depth            depth to recursively parse directories, default: unlimited -r, --remote                 list / create tokens for 'GITHUB' or 'BITBUCKET' -t, --tags                   list of tags to search for, limited to [Aa-Zz0-9] -v, --version                print watson version and info

 Report bugs to: eugene@kolobyte.com